cse110-sp21-group19/cse110-sp21-group19/admin/team.md

 ### About Us
 We're a group of 10 students gathered to build something together.
 We consist of students in the 2nd, 3rd, and 4th year @ UCSD.
 We are mentored by Sasya Reddi.

-We strive to promote high psychological safety within this group and will do everything possible in order to realize this reality.
+Internally, we strive to promote high psychological safety within this group by maintaining a open mind philosophy and recognizing both our team's strengths and limitations.
+In our project, we aim to bring a minimalist approach where we prioritize user accessibility.

 <!--- Include Branding (Mascot/colors/etc.) when that's finalized --->